Lorandil/Cross-Development-for-TinyJoypad/README.md

 When I was developing for the TinyJoypad, most code didn't work as it was expected on the first try.
 That's normal for development - and even more when developing on a micro controller with limited resources and without any debugging support.
 Even if there would have been a possibility to use a library like SoftwareSerial, there is no free pin on the TinyJoypad!
-So I spent a lot of time thinking about possible causes for my bugs, that's good brain training - but mostly frustrating (especially when the problem is something stupid like wrong parameter order).
-Thus I thought it would be great to test the code on a more powerful "machine".
+So I spent a lot of time thinking about possible causes for my bugs.
+That's good brain training - but mostly frustrating (especially when the problem is something stupid like wrong parameter order).
+So I thought it would be great to test the code on a more powerful "machine".

 At first I wanted to test the code on the PC, but the Arduino code is not pure C++ and it would have been difficult to check the rendered video output.